Where cloud forests meet culture, and every path leads to wonder.

 Soar across treetops on some of the longest and highest zip lines in Latin America.

-Learn how Costa Rica’s most iconic export ir grown, harvested, and transformed—often by local families.
+Learn how Costa Rica’s most iconic export is grown, harvested, and transformed—often by local families.

 Monteverde is a birdwatcher’s paradise.
 Look for hummingbirds, toucans, and the famous resplendent quetzal with expert guides.

-This is just a glimpse—there’s so much more waiting for you.
+This is just a glimpse—there’s a whole world of experiences waiting for you in Monteverde.